Can You Eat Grapes While Pregnant?

 - The water content and anti-inflammatory properties of grapes help combat both arthritis and asthma.

-- The hydrating ability of grapes ensure your lungs retain the right kind of moisture.
+- The hydrating ability of grapes ensures your lungs retain the right kind of moisture.

 - The high fibre content helps battle constipation.

 - The organic acids from grapes beat cavities.

-- The risk of heart diseases increases during pregnancy; grapes contain a component called polyphenol, which helps beat heart disease.
+- The risk of heart disease increases during pregnancy; grapes contain a component called polyphenol, which helps beat heart disease.

 Benefits for the Baby

 - The natural sodium balance of grapes helps with the development of the baby’s nervous system.

 - More nutrients are passed onto a foetus or unborn baby due to the presence of vitamin B compounds which help with the pace of the maternal metabolism.
 Grapes contain ample vitamin B.

 - The presence of a mineral called resveratrol stabilises the mother’s cholesterol, ensuring the unborn child has a healthy heart.

 Nutritional Value of Grapes